angadmaan/cybersecurity-learning/networking/osi-model.md

 - Multiplex  multiple connection over a single channel.

 ### Session Layer
-- Session layer provide mechanism for controlling the dialogue between the two end systems.
+- Session layer provides mechanism for controlling the dialogue between the two end systems.
 It defines how to start, control and end conversations called sessions between applications.
 - This layer requests for a logical connection to be established on an end-user’s request.
 - Any necessary log-on or password validation is also handled by this layer.
 - Session layer is also responsible for terminating the connection.